buildbot/buildbot/master/docs/developer/www-base-app.rst

 Karma needs a browser to run the unit test in.
 It supports all the major browsers.
-Given our current experience, we did not see any bugs yet that would only happen on a particular browser this is the reason that at the moment, only the "Chrome" is used for testing.
+Given our current experience, we did not see any bugs yet that would only happen on a particular browser.
+This is the reason why only Chrome is used for testing at the moment.

 Debug with karma
 ~~~~~~~~~~~~~~~~

 ``console.log`` is available via karma.
 In order to debug the unit tests, you can also use the global variable ``dump``, which dumps any object for inspection in the console.
-This can be handy to be sure that you don't let debug logs in your code to always use ``dump``
+This can be handy to be sure that you don't let debug logs in your code to always use ``dump``.

 Testing with real data
 ~~~~~~~~~~~~~~~~~~~~~~